How CBD works

 Maybe you are already taking CBD, or thinking about trying it, and you are wondering how CBD works.
 When we asked on an Instagram poll what video people wanted next, this got 100% of your votes!

-We’ve broken down how CBD works into an easy to digest video or blog.
+We’ve broken down how CBD might work into an easy to digest video or blog.
 So, if you are an auditory learner then watch our video below.
 Or if you prefer to read, scroll on a little further.

 - Endocanabioids – these naturally occur in your body and tell your body how to feel.
 Read more about this complex process here.